 Annual fee: $695 (see rates and fees).

 Why it’s worth it: The Amex Business Platinum is unmatched when it comes to travel and business perks.
-In addition to the long list of travel-specific benefits, cardholders also get up to $400 in statement credits each calendar year for any U.S. Dell technology purchases, up to $360 in Indeed annual statement credits, up to $150 in Adobe annual statement credits and up to $120 in wireless telephone statement credits (enrollment required).
+In addition to the long list of travel-specific benefits, cardholders also get up to $400 in statement credits each calendar year for any U.S. Dell technology purchases, up to $360 in Indeed annual statement credits, up to $150 in Adobe annual statement credits and up to $120 in wireless telephone statement credits (enrollment is required).
 If you travel for business frequently, this card could help you upgrade your experience while in the air and on the ground.
 And the current welcome bonus is just the icing on the cake.

 This card is a Membership Rewards card, which means the points you earn can be used with Amex’s many transfer partners to help you get the most out of your hard-earned rewards.